paulipa/sico-wiki/community/coalition-corporations.md

 - PvE ratting
 - PvP
 ## [Snuggle Society [SNUGG]](/community/coalition-corporations/snugg)
+We at Snuggles spend our time hunting.
+We hunt highsec for that fat loot to plunder.
+We hunt low/null blopsing around and commiting random.acts of murder as we can find them.
+- Location: High Sec
+- Timezone: AUS
+- Hauler/Freightor and Incursion/Mission runner ganking
+- Low/Null hunting and Blops
 # Low sec
 ## [Red Sky Morning [R.S.M]](/community/coalition-corporations/rsm)
 Red Sky Morning have been formed about 12 years now, formed in Amarr FW.
 Since then the corp has been to nullsec and back.
 We are an active PvP centric corporation abundance of small, medium and large scale fights